State Farm Homeowners Insurance Review of 2023

-State Farm and Allstate have comparable and excellent financial ratings, but State Farm has a big advantage in the customer service arena, while Allstate receives more than the average number of complaints for a company of its size.
+State Farm and Allstate have comparable and excellent financial ratings.
+Still, State Farm has a big advantage in customer service, while Allstate receives more than the average number of complaints for a company of its size.

-Allstate offers a total of eight discounts on homeowners insurance compared to State Farm’s three, and they include some unique discounts such as a welcome discount for new customers and a discount for people buying their first home.
+Allstate offers eight discounts on homeowners insurance compared to State Farm’s three, and they include some unique discounts such as a welcome discount for new customers and a discount for people buying their first home.

 Both State Farm and Allstate offer a wide array of add-ons and endorsements, but State Farm has a slight edge.

-The cost of homeowners insurance is higher with Allstate than it is with State Farm, with Allstate’s monthly average coming in at $181, which puts it well above the national average.
+The cost of homeowners insurance is higher with Allstate than with State Farm, with Allstate’s monthly average coming in at $181, which puts it well above the national average.